apokharel1/CS498project/README.md

 # CS498 Project
-This is Team-4 CS498 project
+This is Team-4 CS498 project for implementing a
-<br>Learning Management System
+<br>Learning Management System.